unit8co/darts/_sources/README.rst.txt

 Quick Install
 ^^^^^^^^^^^^^

-Once your environement is setup you can install darts using the pip package:
+Once your environment is setup you can install darts using the pip package:

 .. code-block::

-   pip install u8darts
+   pip install u8darts[all]

 Step-by-step Install